AustinWise/TaxStuff/README.md

 # Adding support for filling in PDFs

-I've only done 1040, the process I'm using to find the name of the fields of the PDF to fill in is:
+I've only done year 2020 form 1040.
+The process I'm using to find the name of the fields of the PDF to fill in is:

 1. Use the `XfaForm` iText API to pull out the [XFA form](https://en.wikipedia.org/wiki/XFA)